Various containers

 Iterator and Iterable

-To traverse containers, you need to understand Iterator and Iterable.
+To really understand how containers are traversed, you need to know about Iterator and Iterable.

 What is an Iterable?

-An Iterable is an object that can be iterated.
-Simply put, anything you can put in a for loop.
+An Iterable is anything you can put in a for loop.

 # These are all Iterable